 Performing the Ceremony: State law dictates who can perform a marriage ceremony.
 Typically it is an active or retired judge, or ordained minister.
 There is a complete list of who may solemnize from the Revised Code of Washington 26.04.050.
 Ministers from any state may perform marriage ceremonies, but the ceremony must be performed in the State of Washington.
 Neither of the applicants may perform the ceremony.
 To have a Kitsap County Judge perform the ceremony, contact the

 Kitsap County District Court at (360) 337-7033 for more information.

 All marriage records are a matter of public record.
-The one exception to this is for those enrolled in Washington State's
+The one exception is for those enrolled in Washington State's

 Address Confidentiality program.
-Once a license has been recorded, it cannot be "unrecorded."
-If you happen to need copies of your marriage licenses you may visit us in person or mail your copy request form to the
+Once an application or certificate is recorded, it cannot be "unrecorded."
+If you need copies of your marriage certificate, visit us in person or mail your copy request form to the

 Kitsap County Auditor's Office.